 Topic Name & Description Learning Outcomes Curriculum Documents & Reading Assignments Project Work or Written Assignment Do such routines work in a Cambodian primary school?
 In a high school?
 What can make the observance classroom routines fail or succeed?
 Would it make the children happier, more obedient or more efficient?
 What is the practical utility of classroom routines?
 What is its moral advantage, if any?
 What makes a good routine?
 What routines have you experienced before?
 What was their purpose?
 Hours: 2 Topic 5.3: Case Studies, Awkward Situations In this topic, Trainees analyze difficult situations that require actions from the teacher, including some dangerous ones that cannot be simulated.
 Trainees discuss in small groups to find a solution to each case.
 (In fact, some of them requires further investigation).
 The cases discussed in this topic can be submitted either by the instructor or by the trainees themselves.
-Possible cases: Case #1: a fight between two boys.
+Possible cases: 1.
+Case #1: a fight between two boys.
 There is a crowd in the courtyard.
 M. is bleeding.
 A. is still holding a stone.
-Case #2: F and T have made similar mistakes at the test.
-Case #4: D. is playing with his smartphone.
+2. Case #2: F and T have made similar mistakes at the test.
+3. Case #3: The class has become noisy, after a bad joke, involving one student.
+4. Case #4: D. is playing with his smartphone.
 The teacher wants to confiscate it.
 D. refuses to comply to the teacher's orders.
 5.6a Trainees can explain why certain problems in the classroom may be more complex than expected.
 5.6b Trainees can identify several solutions to a single problem.
 5.6c Trainees can explain their choices and the decision process.
 5.6d Trainees can draw links between their decisions and the principles exposed during the previous lessons.
 Dr. Carolyn M. Orange - 25 Biggest Mistakes Teachers Make and How to Avoid Them, Second Edition (2008) Note: This reading includes many interesting case studies regarding to discipline.
-The solutions proposed by the author are sometimes a little bit too simplistic, and make teachers feel unnecessarily guilty, but they are excellent for triggering reflection. • Written Assignment: A final case study will serve as an assessment.
+The solutions proposed by the author are sometimes a little bit too simplistic, and make teachers feel unnecessarily guilty, but they are excellent for triggering reflection.
+Written Assignment: A final case study will serve as an assessment.
 Trainees are required to argue a particular case in writing.
 The quality of the arguments is more important than the answer itself.